 Shortly after Jefferson entered college, Patrick Henry strolled into his room one day and delighted him with the news that he had been studying law since they parted and had come to Williamsburg to get a license to practice.
 Jefferson questioned him eagerly.
 When he found that the young man had, in reality, studied law for only about six weeks, he was doubtful of the outcome, but young Henry secured his license.

 Some time afterward, when Jefferson was himself a law student and young Henry was a member of the House of Burgesses, which met at Williamsburg, matters between the King and the colonies were brought to a straitened pass by the issue of the Stamp Act.

-“Caesar had his Brutus, Charles the First his Cromwell and George the Third –” He paused.
-The house was in an uproar.
-The Speaker and many of the members were upon their feet shouting, “Treason!
+“Caesar had his Brutus, Charles the First his Cromwell, and George the Third –” He paused.
+“The house was in an uproar.
+The Speaker and many of the members were up on their feet shouting, “Treason!
 Treason!”
 They thought that he was going to threaten the overthrow of George III, who was King of England and of the colonies.
 But young Henry did not flinch.
-He looked the Speaker squarely in the eye, and, with a superb gesture, added in a tone which thrilled all hearers, “May profit by their example.
+He looked the Speaker squarely in the eye and, with a superb gesture, added in a tone that thrilled all hearers, “May profit by their example.
 If that be treason, make the most of it.”

 But, first and foremost, Jefferson was a farmer.
 He once said: “No occupation is so delightful to me as the culture of the earth, and no culture comparable to that of the garden.”

 He celebrated the occasion of his coming of age by planting a beautiful avenue of trees near his house, which he had built upon a high hill and given the name “Monticello,” meaning “little mountain.”
 He delighted in trying new things and imported many trees and shrubs to beautify his grounds, which were marvelous indeed.